jhudson8/react-events/README.md

   });
 ```

-your own global event bus custom handler (assuming it supported on/off events like eventHandler.on(eventName[, additionalArguments]) )
+You can add your own global event bus handler (assuming it supported on/off events) like the following example:
 ```
 React.events.handle('app', appEventHandler);
 ```